How to Enable Editing in Excel (5 Easy Ways)

 Clicking on Edit Anyway Enable Editing in Excel

-• Now, you will be able to Edit your file as you wish.
+Now, you will be able to edit your file as you wish.

-4. Click on “Edit Anyway” to Enable Editing for Read Only Excel Files
+Enable Editing for Read-Only Excel Files

 Clicking on Edit Anyway to Enable Editing